 The ABA Model Rules of Professional Conduct were adopted by the ABA House of Delegates in 1983.
 They serve as models for the ethics rules of most jurisdictions.
 Before the adoption of the Model Rules, the ABA model was the 1969 Model Code of Professional Responsibility.
 Preceding the Model Code were the 1908 Canons of Professional Ethics (last amended in 1963).

 Discounts are available for books ordered in bulk.
 Contact the ABA Service Center at 1-800-285-2221 for more information.

 For reprint permission please visit the ABA Reprint, Licensing and Permissions webpage for more information.

-This Legislative History traces the Model Rules of Professional Conduct (Model Rules) from the appointment of the ABA Commission on Evaluation of Professional Standards (" Kutak Commission") in 1977 through the year 2005.
-It includes the first presentation of the Model Rules format to the American Bar Association House of Delegates, the adoption of the Model Rules, and the many amendments to the Model Rules that have been adopted or proposed through August 2005.
+This Legislative History traces the Model Rules of Professional Conduct (Model Rules) from the appointment of the ABA Commission on Evaluation of Professional Standards (" Kutak Commission") in 1977 through the year 2013.
+It includes the first presentation of the Model Rules format to the American Bar Association House of Delegates, the adoption of the Model Rules, and the many amendments to the Model Rules that have been adopted or proposed through August 2013.
+Purchase

 See the National Conference of Bar Examiners Web site.